This post contains affiliate links that help support this site. Thank you for supporting Creative Homemaking.

-I have always loved orange marmalade, but I have never tried to make it before.
+I have always loved orange marmalade, but I had never tried to make and can it before.
 It is actually very easy to make.
-This is the first jam I have made that didn't require adding pectin to it.
+This is the first jam I have made that I didn't need to add pectin to, this recipe does not require pectin.
 It turns out that oranges actually contain pectin naturally.

 - 4 large seedless oranges

 - 8 cups sugar